ShadowCurse/pirate_jam_16/DESIGN.md

 - Setup new repo for the project

 01/18/2025
-- Create a debug poll table and draw it
+- Create a debug pool table and draw it
 - Create debug circle texture and draw some balls
 - Create basic physics
 	- Ball <-> Rectangle collision